-If Council adopts staff's recommendation to implement the proposed options, the preliminary information in the Ontario Property Tax Analysis (OPTA) system calculates that there are sufficient tax decreases for properties within the industrial and commercial classes to fund the caps on those properties that are experiencing tax increases.
+If Council adopts staff's recommendation to implement the proposed options, the preliminary information in the Ontario Property Tax Analysis (OPTA) system calculates that there are sufficient tax decreases for properties within the industrial class to fund the caps on those properties that are experiencing tax increases.
 If the proposed options are not utilized, there is a risk that there would not be sufficient tax decreases to fund the caps on the properties that are experiencing tax increases.
 Legislation requires that any shortfall in tax caps must be funded by non-tax revenues such as draws from reserves or by a general tax rate increase for all classes.

-It must be reiterated that certain commercial and industrial properties, which should have experienced decreased taxes due to assessment changes, are having some of their 2020 CVA related tax decrease "clawed back" so that other similarly classed properties will not realize significant tax increases.
+It must be reiterated that certain industrial properties, which should have experienced decreased taxes due to assessment changes, are having some of their 2022 CVA related tax decrease "clawed back" so that other similarly classed properties will not realize significant tax increases.
 In the industrial class, one property has been clawed back to fund one property's capping protection.
-In the commercial class, two properties have been clawed back to fund two properties capping protection.
 Again, these tax increases and decreases are all related to changes in the property's value (assessment) and not the result of any Council approval of municipal levy changes.